thoughtbot-upcase-exercises/extract-value-object/README.md

 Exercise!
 ---------

-Extract a new grade value object from `Test` (located at `lib/test.rb`).
-Make sure to write tests for the new object as you go.
+Extract a new grade value object from `ReportCard` (located at `lib/report_card.rb`).
+Make sure to add additional tests for the new object as you go.

 Make sure all tests are passing by running: